LoadLineCalibration/Convedit_Plus/README.md

-# Convedit_Plus
+# ConEditPlus

-An attempt to recreate Deus Ex conversation editor (ConEdit or ConvEdit) in Delphi Language (Pascal).
+An attempt to recreate Deus Ex conversation editor (ConEdit/ConvEdit) in Delphi Language (Pascal).

 what is __NOT__ implemented yet:
 * Full support for dark mode